kubeflow/examples/h-and-m-fash-rec-kaggle-competition/README.md

 ### Step 2: Download the data from Kaggle

 Run the second code cell to download the relevant data from Kaggle using Kaggle Public API.
 You will require the API credentials from the kaggle.json file you got earlier in the Initial Steps.
-For the Kale notebook version, you dom't to have create the secret, just need the API credentials to download the data.
-Once the code cell is run, you should see a new data directory being created with the zip files downloaded and unzipped.
+For the Kale notebook version, you don't have to have create the secret, just need the API credentials to download the data.
+Once the code cell is run, you should see a new "data" directory being created with the zip files downloaded and unzipped.

 ### Step 3: Annotate the notebook with Kale tags